robig/stlab/readme.txt

 == Planned StLab 0.3
 - TODO: preset saving/loading
+* write preset to unit
+- TODO: refresh preset list on write
 * enter preset names/titles and save them
 * added generic preferences dialog and preferences framework, implemented integer value slider, bool values and text field
 * update selection in preset list when changing preset by live window or on the unit